-The sleep study is done in a comfortable, private room in Hamilton General Hospital.
+The sleep study is done in a comfortable, private room in the Sleep Lab on the Hamilton General Hospital campus.
+Our objective is to provide a natural sleeping environment with hotel-like accommodations.
 Generally, the patient reports to the hospital at 8:30 pm and the study begins by 11:00 pm.
 Patients can wear their own pajamas and bring their own pillow, if they prefer.
 The study is usually finished by 5:00 am, so most patients are discharged in plenty of time to get home and get ready for work.

 Talk to your doctor to see if a sleep study test at Hamilton General Hospital Sleep Lab is right for you.
 A better night's sleep might be just a phone call away.

 For questions call (940) 445-4884 or (254) 386-1887.